taniiishaa/Python-Media-Asset-Optimization-Pipeline/README.md

 📸 Professional Batch Image Resizer Tool
-This project delivers a robust, highly efficient command-line utility for batch image processing.
+This repository delivers a robust, highly efficient command-line utility for batch image processing.
 Leveraging Python 3.x and the Pillow (PIL) library, the tool automates the monotonous task of image resizing, ensuring consistent asset preparation for web, data analysis, or application deployment.

 🎯 Project Value Proposition
-The Batch Image Resizer Tool was developed to eliminate manual, per-file resizing, directly addressing the need for uniformity and efficiency in asset pipelines.
+This Batch Image Resizer Tool was developed to eliminate manual, per-file resizing, directly addressing the need for uniformity and efficiency in asset pipelines.

 Metric	Manual Process	Automated Tool
 Time per 100 Images	≈20 minutes	≈15 seconds